shahzad73/ERC1404/README.md

 6. Minting and Burning     only owner of this contract can mint or burn new tokens

-The contract does not use libraries like OpenZeppelin to make sure that minimum code is used and deployment size of low to reduce the deployment cost
+The contract use libraries like OpenZeppelin